NEET PG Test-Taking Strategy: How to Attempt 180 Questions Under +4/−1

 Rank-based admission to MD/MS/PG Diploma programs in government and private medical colleges

-The average time per question is 63 seconds.
+The average time per question is 70 seconds — and because each section is separately timed, that figure holds at the section level too (42 minutes ÷ 36 questions = 70 seconds).
 This number is the organizing constraint around which every tactical decision in this guide flows.

-The computer-based format has an important implication: you can flag questions and return to them within the session, which makes the two-pass technique not just useful but easy to execute mechanically.
+The computer-based format has an important implication: you can flag questions and return to them — but only within the currently active section, since each section locks when its 42-minute timer ends.
+This makes the two-pass technique something you execute inside each section, not across the whole paper.

 The Mathematics of Guessing Under +4/−1